aquatix/dammit.nl/content/pages/about.md

 <h2>This weblog</h2>
-<p>I started this website before software like Wordpress became usable (or even existed) and also because I liked to write such a content management system.
-Maybe I'll find versions of the code from the time period between 2003 and 2006, but I started version control in 2006 so the <a href="https://github.com/aquatix/dammit">old dammIT sourcecode</a> that <a href="https://github.com/aquatix/dammit/commit/348c185f40fac8988ffd5b9b20fc1106766bbe68">I published on Github for everyone to see</a> starts its history there.
-Currently, the site is generated from the newer <a href="https://github.com/aquatix/dammit.nl">dammIT sourcecode repository</a>.</p>
+<p>I started this website before software like WordPress became usable (or even existed) and also because I liked to write such a content management system.
+Maybe I'll find versions of the code from the time period between 2003 and 2006, but I started version control in 2006 so the <a href="https://github.com/aquatix/dammit">old dammIT source code</a> that <a href="https://github.com/aquatix/dammit/commit/348c185f40fac8988ffd5b9b20fc1106766bbe68">I published on GitHub for everyone to see</a> starts its history there.
+Currently, the site is generated from the newer <a href="https://github.com/aquatix/dammit.nl">dammIT source code repository</a>.</p>

 <p>In <a href="{filename}../posts/20100913-a-new-domain.md">September 2010 it moved to its own domain</a> and it has been here ever since.</p>